Climate Adaptation through Fukuoka’s Green Terraced ACROS

 Climate change in Fukuoka

-Fukuoka is experiencing higher temperatures increases at 2.54°C compared with the 1.69°C in the wider Kyushu and Yamaguchi area, and the 1.19°C for the entire country between 1898 to 2017.
+Between 1898 and 2017, Fukuoka experienced higher temperatures, at 2.54°C, compared with 1.69°C in the wider Kyushu and Yamaguchi area and 1.19°C for the entire country

 Fukuoka is a front runner when it comes to climate adaptation

-As embodied by Fukuoka’s green terraced ACROS (Asian Cross Roads Over the Sea), what contributes to the city’s adaptation success is the availability of a robust body of scientific evidence generated from their local scholars and institutions the city relied on to inform their decision making.
+As embodied by Fukuoka’s green terraced ACROS (Asian Cross Roads Over the Sea), what contributes to the city’s adaptation success is the availability of a robust body of scientific evidence generated from their local scholars and institutions the town relied on to inform their decision making.

-As a subtropical, mid-sized city in Asia, Fukuoka’s greenspace planning policies have worked well in adapting to the climate change impacts like increased heat and rainfall and applying urban greening to create a liveable environment for its citizens.
+As a subtropical, mid-sized city in Asia, Fukuoka’s green space planning policies have worked well in adapting to the climate change impacts like increased heat and rainfall and applying urban greening to create a liveable environment for its citizens.

 Success factors of Fukuoka’s climate adaptation plan

-Whether Fukuoka’s climate adaption success is transferrable to developing Asian cities, remains to be seen.
+Whether Fukuoka’s climate adaption success is transferrable to developing Asian cities remains to be seen.

-To read the entire study, click the link below:
+To read the entire study, click the link below.

 Leslie Mabon, Kayoko Kondo, Hiroyuki Kanekiyo, Yuriko Hayabuchi, Asako Yamaguchi, Fukuoka: Adapting to climate change through urban green space and the built environment?, Cities, Volume 93, 2019, Pages 273-285, ISSN 0264-2751, https://doi.org/10.1016/j.cities.2019.05.007